by Laura Gelder | 18 January 2018

 Outside its tombs and climate-controlled museums, Cairo thrums with a different kind of energy.
 The notorious traffic is both sluggish and antagonistic, belting out exhaust fumes and a cacophony of horns.
 The grime of pollution clings to the buildings, even new ones.
 Around the ring roads are clusters of unfinished apartment blocks with windows like dead eyes.
 We pass a man thumbing for a lift on the side of the road, surrounded by trash but pristine in his white gallibaya.

 Next stop is the Egyptian Museum, the city's current home for antiquities, housed in a pink stone building which couldn't be less state-of-the-art if it tried but I hope that never changes.
-Inside, arranged around columns are an astounding collection of statues, some so huge and monolithic it's hard to imagine how they got here.
+Inside, arranged around columns are an astounding collection of statues, some so huge and monolithic it's hard to imagine how they got in here.

 It's time to leave the past and experience modern Cairo.
 Lunch is served by fez-topped waiters at Naguib Mahfouz, a Cairo institution named after the Nobel Prize-winning local novelist.
 It sits somewhere in the labyrinthine Khan El Khalili Bazaar, surrounded by dark shops piled high with brass lanterns, carpets, silk scarves, spices and tourist tat.